 Instead, what this type of safety accomplishes is a state of trust and confidence where people on different sides of a conflict can be transparent with one another and arrive at a productive solution.

 Think about your last unproductive team meeting: a team member has an idea that the majority of the team may disagree with, but everyone nods politely and agrees to go along with the idea simply to avoid hurting a colleague’s feelings.
-After, the other team members talk amongst themselves about their grievances, but nothing gets resolved because of the lack of candor and transparency.
+After, the other team members talk amongst themselves about their grievances, but nothing gets resolved because of the lack of transparency.